La Paga

-"La Paga" is a song written and performed by Colombian singer-songwriter Juanes.
+"La Paga" (The Pay) is a song written and performed by Colombian singer-songwriter Juanes.
 It's the fifth of six radio singles from his second solo studio album, Un Día Normal.
 "La Paga" can also be found on the compilation album 2005 Año de Exitos, which also features hit singles by Paulina Rubio, Luis Fonsi, and David Bisbal, among many other artists.
 The remix features rapper Taboo and occasionally will.i.am, both from The Black Eyed Peas.
 The remix can be found on The Black Eyed Peas album Elephunk bonus track version, and Juanes albums, Mi Sangre (2005 tour edition), Mi Sangre (2005 double disc version), and Mi Sangre (European tour edition).
 "La Paga" contains a sample of Buena Vista Social Club's "Candela".